eolatuyi/Adruino-Learnings/Arduino/blink_led/README.md

 A minimal baremetal example toggling an LED (PB5) on and off using the ATmega328P GPIO interface.

+**Tested on Hardware:** This example has been tested on real ATmega328P-based Arduino hardware (e.g. Arduino Uno).
+The onboard LED on digital pin 13 (PB5) toggles as expected.

 ## Pin Configuration

 ### Register Overview